Pinterest Labs created a graph convolutional network for better Pin recommendations

 Pinterest today shared details about how it created PinSage, a graph convolutional network that can learn about things like nearby Pins, or nodes, in massive web-scale graphs.

-Pintwrest began to use PinSage for ad recommendations in February then used more broadly for things like shopping recommendations in June, a company spokesperson told VentureBeat in an email.
+Pinterest began to use PinSage for ad recommendations in February then used more broadly for things like shopping recommendations in June, a company spokesperson told VentureBeat in an email.

 With 3 billion nodes and 18 billion edges, Pinterest engineers believe PinSage is 10,000 times larger than typical graph convolutional networks.